ybanens/survey-tool/content/4-registration-invitations.md

 ---
-title: Registration
+title: Publish
 nav: true
 ---

-# Create Lesson Content
+# Publication and registration

+Now it's time to publish your survey!